 We had an absolutely fabulous time exploring the country.
-So let me share with you the places we’ve in Italy been during this trip that is perfect for first-time visitors.
+So let me share with you the best places in Italy been during this trip that is perfect for first-time visitors.

 Located in the southern part of Italy, Sorrento is a charming coastal town in the Campania region.
 Sorrento is a very handy and reasonable place to stay when you want to explore the area with multiple convenient access to some of the most beautiful places in Italy.

 What is it known for?
-Sorrento is famous for their gigantic Sorrentine lemons and oranges.
+Sorrento is famous for its gigantic Sorrentine lemons and oranges.

 You can find orange trees dotted around the streets of Sorrento.
-The Sorrentine lemons are the primary produce of the area.
+The Sorrentine lemons are the primary producers of the area.
 They are huge compared to the regular fist-sized lemons.
 So if you manage to try a tasty Italian lemonade, it’s most probably produced in Sorrento.

 The inspiration to the Pompeii movie of Kit Harrington.
 Yes!
 I love him and his gorgeous abs in the film!
 Ok, back to the topic.

 Pompeii is a 2000-year-old city ruin resting at the foot of Mount Vesuvius.
-It is as if walking back to ancient Roman times, Pompeii is a glimpse of what it was like 2000 years ago before the wrath of the Mt.
+It is as if walking back to ancient Roman times, Pompeii is a glimpse of what it was like 2000 years ago before the wrath of Mt.
 Vesuvius ruined its former glory and life.

 Not far from Pompeii is another popular place to visit in Italy, Herculaneum.
 A less busy town compared to the bustling city of Pompeii back in Roman times.
 Herculaneum was also engulfed by the eruptions of Mount Vesuvius.

 Join the history walks around Pompeii to appreciate its history.
 You will also get to see loads of phallic symbols dotted around the ruined city of Pompeii.
 These are the markers for the brothel within the city.

-The charming cobbled streets, towering statues in the various piazza and the jaw-dropping skyline of Florence from Piazza San Michael are just a few of the highlights of one of the best cities to visit in Italy.
+The charming cobbled streets, towering statues in the various piazza and the jaw-dropping skyline of Florence from Piazza San Michael are just a few of the highlights of one of the best places to visit in Italy.

 At the centre of the town, you can’t miss the towering and iconic Duomo of Santa Maria del Fiore.
 The interior of the Duomo is something you shouldn’t miss.
 An appropriate dress code is necessary (shoulders should be covered, and knee-length shorts/ skirts are allowed).

 It’s a little bit out of the main town centre, but it’s worth climbing the hundreds of steps toward the top of the hill to get to where the Piazzale is located.
 Here are some other suggestions on what you can do in Florence.

 Bellagio sits at the tip where Lake Como and Lake Lecco meet.
 The charming little town in Lombardy in Northern Italy is one of the best places to go in Italy.
 Several Hollywood box office movies have been shot here, such as Star Wars (Queen Amidala’s planet) and Ocean’s 11 to name but a few.

 Who doesn’t want to wake up with the view of Lake Como and the picturesque backdrop of the Swiss Alps?
 If you are looking for somewhere where you can relax, I highly recommend visiting this area.

 There are various ways to reach Bellagio; you can try to catch a train to Milan and head towards Varenna or Como.

 If you take the Varenna route, make sure you check the ferry schedules.
 If you take the Como route, either catch the bus to Bellagio ( around 1hr 30mins ride) or you can drive there!
 Just note that the roads are very narrow and winding, so be extra careful!

 The home of the Carnival, canals and gondolas.
 The architectural beauty of Venice is unquestionable.

 The towering churches and idyllic sunset skyline of Venice from Lido island is something you should not miss.
 The iconic gondola ride might leave you out of pocket, but it’s one of the most popular things to do in Venice.
 A 40-minute boat ride from Venezia, you can reach the islands of Burano and Murano that are equally beautiful in their own right.

 What’s the reason behind the colourful houses of Burano?
 Burano is a fishing village 40-minutes away from the main Venetian island, according to legends the locals painted their houses in striking colours to help the fishermen to find their way home in bad weather conditions.

 Murano is the home of the world-renowned Murano glass.
 It is known for its outstanding craftsmanship and quality.